By Michael Holland

 As a leader, how do you analyze recent events, interactions, situations, encounters?
 Do you have a critical eye seeking intelligence regarding how you have behaved and how your behavior impacted others?

 Looking closely at what we haven’t completed or improved or how we behaved or could’ve behaved is a good habit.
 Deciding where you’re going to “live” with that information is a key decision which will have a direct impact on your leadership habits.
-You have to decide if you’re going to be a gapper or a gainer.
+You have to decide if you’re going to be a “gapper” with limiting beliefs or a “gainer” with liberating truths.

 - how they will behave differently in the future